Your business got off to a great start.

 When you take time to appreciate what you have, you will start to feel more positive and abundant.
 This will not only protect your sense of wellbeing and help you ward off overwhelm, but it will also attract positive new opportunities towards you.

 It can be lonely being in business for yourself.
-So it’s important to surround yourself with like-minded people who inspire you, support you and want to see you succeed – and who for whom you will happily provide the same service.
+So it’s important to surround yourself with like-minded people who inspire you, support you and want to see you succeed – and who for whom you will happily do the same.

 I call this your Success Circle, 2-5 people who get you and have your back.